School of Business - Board of Advisors

 Managing Director, Nomura

 Anthony KowalskiAnthony Kowalski has been with Nomura for more than a decade; he is currently the chief operating officer of global rates and secured funding.
 He also is a member of the Nomura Financial Resource Committee and co-chairs the Nomura Wholesale Liquidity Management Committee.
 His previous experience includes work at Bank of America Merrill Lynch, where he was global chief operating officer for secured funding, and JPMorgan.
-Mr. Kowalski has bachelor's degrees from Stevens and Fairfield University.
+Anthony has bachelor's degrees from Stevens and Fairfield University.

 Carmine Lizza, '85